These public health measures are in place to keep you, your guests and celebrants safe during the period of COVID-19.

 This guidance applies to:

-- all couples who are still planning to marry or hold a civil partnership in Jersey during the period of COVID-19
+- all couples who are still planning to marry or hold a civil partnership in Jersey during the period of COVID-19.
+It is not currently possible to state how long the period of COVID-19 will last

 - legal marriage ceremonies (whether they are in a church or a civil venue) and to all civil partnership ceremonies